RichardScottOZ/pyBacktrack/docs/pybacktrack_backtrack.rst

 .. figure:: images/geohistory_DSDP-36-327.png

 .. note:: There is a base sediment layer below the drill site (from the bottom of drill site to basement depth) since the drill site does not reach basement depth.
-          And for this drill site the base sediment layer is quite thick because the default total sediment thickness grid is not as accurate near continental margins (compared to deeper ocean basins).
+          And for this drill site the base sediment layer is quite thick because the :ref:`default total sediment thickness grid <pybacktrack_bundled_total_sediment_thickness_grid>` is not as accurate near continental margins (compared to deeper ocean basins).

 Oceanic subsidence
 ^^^^^^^^^^^^^^^^^^